Feature #4200

 The paging problem might be fixed by https://gerrit.osmocom.org/c/osmo-msc/+/15494

-Updated by efistokl about 4 years ago
+Updated by efistokl over 4 years ago

 laforge wrote: